 \begin{theorem} We can test flat foldability of a plane graph with given edge lengths and given angle assignment in linear time. \end{theorem}

 \begin{proof} We partition the graph into its component faces, and apply the crimping algorithm to an Euler tour of each face.
 Each face takes time proportional to its size, so the total time is linear.
-For the correctness of forming simple cycles from each face by taking Euler tours, see \extramaterial. \end{proof}
+The correctness of forming simple cycles from each face by taking Euler tours follows from \autoref{lem:eulerize}. \end{proof}